 - Financial Assistance: Thanks to federal funding programs, there is more financial assistance for STEM (Science, Technology, Engineering, & Mathematics) students than for students in most other majors.
 Check with the Financial Aid Office for more information.

 - Student Organizations: Associating with students with similar career goals can give you friendships, career advice, academic tips, and leadership experience.
-Check out the Student Organizations and Activities tab on the COS Student Services Student Resources page for more information in your area of interest or visit the following COS student clubs.
+Check out the list of Student Organizations and Activities under the COS Student Services section for more information in your area of interest.